ein-shved/activity_monitor/README.md

 This simple lua script monitors a services activity of my home server and switches it off.
 My current services are: transmission-daemon, minidlna and ssh.
-It checks for current active downloading torrents, and active inbound connections on several ports.
+It checks for current active downloading torrents, active inbound connections on several ports and sends icmp echos to other hosts in network.

 ## What is it for